Selling an Inherited Property with Siblings

 Regular Updates

-The agent should provide a structured cadence of updates:
+Your listing agent should provide a structured communication cadence:

 Decision Making